Elements of a Comprehensive Relocation Program

 Additionally, a formal letter of agreement to relocate is crucial to the relocation process, because it sets out policy and details of the move.
 Employee manuals and web content should include relocation policies.

-Email provides a paper trail of communications to which human resources can refer to during the relocation process.
+Email provides a paper trail of communications to which human resources can refer during the relocation process.
 Communication should include a debriefing process once the move is made, so the employer can assess how the relocation went.

 Communicating with vendors